 Fiscal Year Goal (%)

-2019 45
+2019 78

-2020 50
+2020 80

-2021 50
+2021 85

 FMCSA has placed emphasis on taking carriers that are operating under an Out of Service Order off the roads as they pose such an enourmous danger to the public.
-Per reports from FMCSA, Tennessee only identified 31.25% of these all out of service carriers when encountered and inspected in 2013.
+Per reports from FMCSA, Tennessee only identified 31.25% of all out of service carriers when encountered and inspected in 2013.
 Tennessee began to take corrective action and put more focus on this issue and by CY 2015 had increased to 64.87% catch rate of all out of service carriers.
-According to the May 2017 - April 2018 Annual Report_Inspections on OOS carriers FMCSA indicates that Tennessee's percentage of all OOS carriers identified is at 60%.

-As shown below, Tennessee's catch rate for Imminent Hazard and Unsat/Unfit carriers has fluctuated over the years and the May 2017 - April 2018 annual report_Inspection on OOS Carriers is at 42.86%
+As shown below, Tennessee's catch rate for Imminent Hazard and Unsat/Unfit carriers has fluctuated over the years.

-Tennessee has made a goal of increasing this type of catch rate from 42% to 55% over the next three years.
+Tennessee has made a goal of increasing this type of catch rate from 57% to 85% over the next three years.